holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/01_namedtuple_charades/lesson_plan.md

     - What data structures?
     - What functions?
 - NamedTuple Charades
+    - Give examples of how to play
+        - See `./examples.py`
-    - Come up with two "objects" and create properties for it
+    - In groups: come up with two "objects" and create properties for it
+        - 3-5 properties per object
     - Go around room and say properties
     - Students raise hand as soon as know what it is
 - NamedTuples are philosophical